Chief Executive Officer (CEO) Resume Example

 You should add industry certifications right after degrees.
 Credentials like PMP, Six Sigma, or executive leadership programs show you’re committed to learning and staying current.

 If you’ve completed leadership or change management training, highlight those.
-These credentials help prove you can handle executive challenges-and many recruiters expect to see them.
+These credentials help prove you can handle executive challenges-and many recruiters expect to see them, especially when paired with a tailored cover letter.

 I always recommend highlighting executive skills with specific keywords from the job description.
 This helps your resume pass ATS scans and grabs a hiring manager’s attention fast.